Towards All Loop Supergravity Amplitudes on $AdS_5 \times S^5$: Four-point function

 where $U,V$ are the cross ratios defined as

-and we disregard $SU(4)$ indices for simplicity.
-By using superconformal Ward identities and enforcing unitarity \cite{Nirschl:2004pa,Dolan:2004mu,Beem:2016wfs}, it is possible to disentangle the contribution to the OPE of protected and non protected operators, and this allows writing the four point function as
+and we disregard $SU(4)_R$ indices for simplicity.
+By using superconformal Ward identities and enforcing unitarity \cite{Nirschl:2004pa,Dolan:2004mu,Beem:2016wfs}, it is possible to disentangle the contribution to the OPE of protected and nonprotected operators, and this allows writing the four-point function as